This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Burns wants to partner with schools and colleges to offer his fidgets to students.
 He wants to develop more products, too.
 The company gets an update segment in episode 921, just a few short months after the first air date.
 In the update, he shares his battles with ADHD.

 As of February, 2022, he also sells Arrow Jewelry on his site.
 The designs consist of Fidget inspired jewelry.
 Jason’s wife, Stephanie plays a role in that business.
-As of August, 2022, he companies do about $1 million in annual revenue.
+Burns now offers consulting for companies that want to or will appear on Shark Tank.
+As of July, 2024, Arrow Jewelry is no longer on the website.
+At this time, Fidgetland does about $7 million in annual revenue.